 - Sour Cream

 - Heat a skillet over medium heat.
-Add oil and when it begins to shimmer, add onion and bell peppers and saute until tender, about 4 minutes.
+Add oil and when it begins to shimmer, add onion and bell peppers and saute until tender, about 4 minutes (add a few minutes more if using frozen bell peppers; they will release extra moisture while cooking, so saute until liquid is cooked off).

 - Rinse and drain beans.
 Add beans and salsa to pan and bring to a low simmer.
 Simmer until mixture thickens, 4 minutes.